 There is a good chance you will not need to use your base layers in -20 windchills, but there is always a chance that you will.
 Note, many of these garments come in different weights, and we take that into account.
 A midweight line from a brand might not keep you warm at -20, but a heavyweight line might.

 What is High-Tech thermal underwear and how is it different?

 High-tech thermal underwear is usually made of synthetic fabrics such as polyester, nylon, or a blend incorporating merino wool to maximize the ability for the underwear to wick away moisture and retain body temperature, all while being comfortable.
 It’s different because high-tech thermal underwear doesn’t come with extra bulk, and it also doesn’t restrict your range of motion.
+More and more cold weather gear, from face masks to winter gloves, are incorporating high-tech construction to improve performance while reducing weight.
 The world of high-tech underwear is constantly evolving, and we would not be surprised if there are no fabrics on the market in a few years.

 Is Thermal Underwear Supposed to be Tight?

 Yes, you want thermal underwear to be snug.
 It needs to be relatively flat against your skin in order to keep the heat in.
 The whole definition of “thermal” when used in the clothing context is that it should trap heat in a very thin airspace, using your own body heat to warm your body.
 It stands to reason that the more air there is in that space, the more heat it will take to warm the air.

 At the same time, it is possible for your underwear to be too tight, especially when it comes to the pressure points like your waistline and ankles.
 And obviously if the underwear is so tight that it restricts movement or rips when you bend, it is too tight for you.

 Why does some thermal underwear itch?